mahyami/mapi/oauth.md

 Once you get the credentials, you would need to pick up `client_id`, `client_secret` and fill in the `AuthenticationService.kt`.

+## Get verified deep link
-You will also need to make sure, you setup the correct redirect uri, which is publicly accessible domain and verified: https://developer.android.com/training/app-links/verify-android-applinks
+This app relies on a valid redirect uri that works as deep link too for the app.
+This allows the redirected page to be captured by the App.
+For this you will need to make sure that you setup the redirect uri which is publicly accessible domain and verified: https://developer.android.com/training/app-links/verify-android-applinks

 And then update the same file `AuthenticationService.kt` with your redirect uri and in the manifest to set up the intent filter to capture your redirect url.